EddWer/ring-of-fire/README.md

 The purpose of this website is to liven up the party with a fun game!
 No need to bring a physical deck of cards to your next party!

-Link to live site here: <a href="https://eddwer.github.io/rhs/">Rulla Hatt Seltzer</a>
+Link to live site here: <a href="https://eddwer.github.io/ring-of-fire/">Ring of Fire</a>

 <img src="assets/images/readme/screen-sizes.png">